spa-js/spa-js.github.io/pages/mobile/worklight/slow_networks.md

 WL.Client.invokeProcedure(invocationData, options);
 ```

 During laboratory tests, it was found that compressing adapter responses improves the response time by up to **73%** especially for large payloads on slow networks.
-The following chart shows typical response times with compression turned on and off for various sizes of payload*.
+The following chart shows typical response times with compression turned on and off for various sizes of payload.

 As you can notice from the chart, for data sizes of 500 kilobytes and above, the gap widens and compressing the payload pays good dividends.
 In addition to reducing the response time, data charges are reduced too.